-Everything Is Illuminated is a book that throws caution to the wind in its search for the whimsical, the nuanced, and the magnificent, often stumbling but occasionally overachieving along the way.
-Written in the form of two autobiographical accounts, Everything Is Illuminated sets out to blend fact and fiction in new and unique ways, with Jonathan Safran Foer himself taking a major role within the story.
-The narrative switches between different timelines, and it seems that the further back we go, the more abstract things get.
+Everything Is Illuminated throws caution to the wind in its search for the whimsical, the nuanced, and the magnificent, often stumbling into overachievement along the way.
+Comprising two autobiographical accounts, Everything Is Illuminated sets out to blend fact and fiction in new and unique ways, with Jonathan Safran Foer himself taking a significant role within the story.
+The narrative switches between different timelines.
+The further back we go, the more abstract things get.

-Foer is unconcealed in his love of all things sentimental, and at times his musings have a beautiful and fairytale-like quality to them.
+Foer is unconcealed in his love of all things sentimental, and at times his musings have an exquisite and fairytale-like quality to them.
 The story of a newborn girl emerging from a lake and the melancholic relationship she forms with her step-father end up making for some intriguing reading.

-While Foer over-indulges in these tales of eras gone, the story and its characters become more well-rounded when he brings us back to more modern times.
-It is here too that Foer shows us a knack for humour, often stemming from his dealings with Alexander "Alex" Perchov and his grandfather.
-Alex is easily the most likable and grounded character in the book, both as Foer's unreliable translator, and, for one half of the book, our unreliable narrator.
-His character progression and gradual opening up feels like the most natural thing within the novel.
+While Foer over-indulges in these tales of eras gone, the story and its characters become more well-rounded when he brings us back to modern times.
+It is here, too, that Foer shows us a knack for humor, often stemming from his dealings with Alexander "Alex" Perchov and his grandfather.
+Alex is easily the most likable and grounded character in the book, both as Foer's unreliable translator and our unreliable narrator for one half of the book.
+His character's progression and gradual opening up feels like the most natural thing within the novel.

 The fable-like feel of the past against the more real-feeling present that Foer creates here makes for an interesting contrast.
-It's one that seems intentional and will be familiar to those who have read Foer's follow up, Extremely Loud and Incredibly Close, where Foer again blends magic with the mundane.
+It seems intentional and will be familiar to those who have read Foer's follow-up, Extremely Loud and Incredibly Close, where Foer again blends magic with the mundane.

 But more than that, no unloving words were ever spoken, and everything was held up as another small piece of proof that it can be this way, it doesn't have to be that way; if there is no love in the world, we will make a new world, and we will give it heavy walls, and we will furnish it with soft red interiors, from the inside out, and give it a knocker that resonates like a diamond falling to a jeweller's felt so that we should never hear it.